Transforming Radical Differential Equations to Algebraic Differential Equations: Introduction

 In~\cite{caravantes2021transforming}, the authors focus on AODEs whose coefficients involve radical expressions of the independent variable $x$, and they study the possible transformation of the equation into another with only rational expressions of $x$.
 Moreover, they show how to relate the solutions of both equations.
 For instance, the method in~\cite{caravantes2021transforming} transforms

 into

 by using the change $r(z)=z^2, y(z^2)=Y(z)$.
-In this paper, we take an step forward and we analyze differential equations where the unknown function and its derivatives can appear as radical expressions as for instance Our contribution is a method to find, if they exist, rational changes of variables that convert systems of ODEs and PDEs of this type into systems of algebraic differential equations.
-Throughout this paper, when we speak about algebraic differential equations, we mean the equality of fractions of differential polynomials.
+In this paper, we take a step forward and we analyze differential equations where the unknown function and its derivatives can appear as radical expressions as for instance

+More precisely, we present a method to find, if they exist, rational changes of variables that convert systems of ODEs and PDEs of this type into systems of algebraic differential equations.
 Similarly as in~\cite{caravantes2021transforming}, the underlying idea is to associate to the differential system a radical parametrization such that the possible change of variable can be derived from the tower variety; we refer to~\cite{sendra2011radical,sendra2013first,sendra2017algebraic} for further details on radical varieties.

 Combining the results in this paper with that in~\cite{caravantes2021transforming}, we can analyze mixed types of equations where radical expressions occur in the differential indeterminates and, separately, in the differential determinates.
-An example of a single equation of this type is the Thomas-Fermi equation.
-There have been several approaches in order to transform the equation and approximate its solutions, see for instance~\cite{burrows1984variational,turkyilmazoglu2012solution}.
-By our method, symbolic solutions of the transformed equations can be computed by well-known techniques for AODEs such as the Newton polygon method~\cite{Cano2005}.
+An example of a single equation of this type is the Thomas-Fermi equation, cf. also Example \ref{example-fermi} below.
+In this type of situations, one can successively apply the two transformations, the one that affects the independent variables and the one that involves the dependent ones, to solve the radicalness of the equations.
+One may apply the transformations in any of the two orders.
+Nevertheless, the transformation on the independent variables keeps the number of equations, while the transformation on the dependent variable will introduce, in general, additional equations.
+Thus, the suggestion would be to proceed first to resolve the radicals involving the independent variables.